Happiness-obioha/CognoRise-Infotect-project-2/README.md

 The project is to analyze and derive insights to answer crucial questions and help the supermarket make data driven decisions.

+## Problem Statement:

+- What are the properties of products that stores which play a key role in increasing sales
+- What role certain items plays and how they affect sales
+- What is the total sales made daily